OlivierLD/raspberry-coffee/NMEA-multiplexer/WebSockets.md

 > - We use `NodeJS` to implement the WebSocket server, because it is light and easy to put to work.
 >   Many other WebSocket servers exist, in many different languages.
 > - The logic of the WebSocket server - implemented in ES6 in `wsnmea.js` - is quite essential here.
-> - This is designed to:
+> - This is explicitly designed to:
 >   - receive NMEA Sentences
 >   - rebroadcast those NMEA Sentences to _all_ the connected WebSocket Clients.
+>   - it _only_ manages character data, nothing binary (not required here)
-> - The role of the WebSocket consumer is _only_ to listen to the WebSocket server it is connected to (with its WebSocket URI `wsuri`)
+> - The role of the WebSocket **consumer** is _only_ to listen to the WebSocket server it is connected to (with its WebSocket URI `wsuri`)
-> - The role of the WebSocket forwarder is _only_ to enqueue NMEA Sentences to the WebSocket server it is connected to (with its WebSocket URI `wsuri`)
+> - The role of the WebSocket **forwarder** is _only_ to enqueue NMEA Sentences to the WebSocket server it is connected to (with its WebSocket URI `wsuri`)
 >
-All the components (the WebSocket server, the two multiplexers) can run on the same machine, or on any number of machines, as long as they can see each other on the network.
+All the components (the WebSocket server, the two multiplexers) can run on the same machine, or on separate machines, as long as they can see each other on the network.

-A web page displying the data pushed out by the WebSocket server can be reached at <http://ws-machine:9876/data/web/wsconsole.html>, where
+A web page displaying the data pushed out by the WebSocket server can be reached at <http://ws-machine:9876/data/web/wsconsole.html>, where
 `ws-machine` is the name of the machine the WebSocket server runs on, and `9876` is the port it uses.

 ---